Vapurrwave/Vapurrwave.github.io/README.md

 no Javascript (or any other codes which intergrates with html, like CSS),

-no headers,
+no head tags,

-no bold/italic/underline/etc…,
+no bold/italic/underline/etc… tags,

 no mixing tags in a way that breaks Gemini logic (like mixing a h1/2/3 tag with a link tag),

-no inserting images directly (with the src tag),
+no inserting images directly with the src tag,

 emoji/unicode is ok within the text,